kath0809/kath0809/README.md

 👩‍🎓 I'm in my last year of a three-year bachelor's degree in Information technology - Frontend and mobile development 📱

-📍 Currently developing an iOS application that features Norwegian attractions on an interactive map.
+While balancing my studies and exam preparations, I am currently working on futher developing an iOS application that showcases Norwegian tourist attractions through an interactive map using MapKit 📍 Additionally, I am building a personal portfolio website to highlight my skills and projects ✨

-🤫 I'm also crafting my personal portfolio, so stay tuned for updates!

 ---